starnutoditopo/OpenFlightMapsDownloader/README.md

           -p <partial files directory> (default: /PartialFiles)
           -o <output directory> (default: /Output)
           -t <timeout in seconds> (default: 120)

+### How does it work

+This script accesses the [OpenFlightMaps](https://www.openflightmaps.org/) site and emulates a user clicking on all "Download" buttons for maps.
+Partial files being downloaded are stored in the /PartialFiles folder.
+Once each download has finished, the file is moved to its region folder under /Output.

 # Develop and debug